literallyEllie/elliepotato-api-go/README.md

 | Parameter | Description          | Required? |
 | :-------: | :------------------: | :-------: |

+### Responses:
-Will invalidate the "session" bundled with your request.
+* Will invalidate the "session" bundled with your request.
-An 200 OK response will be returned regarldess of the outcome.
+* An 200 OK response will be returned regarldess of the outcome.

 *More will be added when new things happen!!*